Lucent Springs

 Our Mission

 Lucent Springs Counseling provides counseling to the city of Gainesville and surrounding region.
-We provide domestic violence counseling, trauma counseling, mindfulness counseling, and online counseling (coming soon).
+We provide couple's counseling, trauma counseling, mindfulness counseling, in person and via telehealth.

 Our Team